Frequently Asked Questions

 Please be aware that long-term trend projections should not be solely relied upon; while they are significant, they constitute just one of the many metrics that our ranking algorithm, the Relative Composite Score, incorporates for effectively classifying and comparing markets.

-Projections can have a variance of several percent between data releases and should be interpreted as a range value.
+All metrics can have a variance between data releases which is perfectly normal due to the dynamic nature of property markets.
 Slight short-term variations occur as new data is recorded and inputted into the model, resulting in value fluidity between data releases.

 Our growth rate cycle (GRC) graphs plot the YoY rate of change and not the actual typical price.
 The decreasing values on the graph that are above the 0 X-Axis (thick red line) indicate that the rate of growth will remain positive but significantly lower than the growth in the preceding years.